Euro on the brink of breaching parity, stocks slide again

 The euro has been particularly vulnerable given the impact of an ongoing spike in natural gas prices on the regional economy and the war in neighbouring Ukraine, and with the European Central Bank behind rivals in raising interest rates.

-The dollar index gained 0.3% to 108.48, while sterling hit another two-year low and the yen was not far off its weakest in more than two decades.
+The dollar index gained 0.3% to as high as 108.56 , while sterling hit another two-year low and the yen was not far off its weakest in more than two decades

-Mizuho analysts said the move towards parity was happening as "recession in the eurozone is priced in", and said the backdrop suggested little to improve risk sentiment.
+"There doesn't seem to be a lot of support for euro at this point," said Sarah Hewin, senior economist at Standard Chartered.
+"It does not just relate to gas prices but to what seems to be a split within the ECB over how far they raise rates."

-"Either way, there looks to be little preventing euro/dollar breaking parity in the relatively near term," they wrote.
+Business morale is also deteriorating in the euro zone with more worried about a recession.
+German investor sentiment fell sharply in July, according to a widely watched economic sentiment index published on Tuesday.

 The focus for this week will be macro data including US consumer inflation on Wednesday, and comments from Federal Reserve officials as investors look for clues on the outcome of the Fed's upcoming policy meeting before the pre-meet blackout period.